Teacher of mathematics and further mathematics: mr Mohammed al-akari

 After studying an honours degree in English Literature (with a specialism in Victorian Literature and Sherlock Holmes) at the University of Southampton, Emma went on to do a graduate scheme in finance.
 Deciding her heart lay more with her degree and teaching, she went on to work with SEN children before undertaking a Schools Direct PGCE.
 Since then, Emma has taught English Literature in an inner city London school and the IB at an international school in Munich.
 Between running, skiing and cycling with friends, Emma can be found devouring detective fiction.

-TEACHER OF PSYCHOLOGY: MS IMANI HENRY
+Head of Year 12 and TEACHER OF PSYCHOLOGY: MS IMANI HENRY

 Imani studied psychology at De Montfort University and moved to London to become a civil servant.
 During this time Imani worked towards reducing re-offending in the prison service and simultaneously completed a Masters degree in Leadership.
 Imani has always been interested in education and decided to leave the prison service to become a teacher.
 Imani completed her PGCE at UCL in 2020 and is now a psychology teacher at LAET.

 Deputy head academic: mr joe hoddy

 Joe studied English at Exeter University, before graduating from the Teach First programme and holds a Masters in Leadership from UCL.
 He worked at St Mary Magdalene Academy for eight years, a large all-through Academy in Islington, teaching English and leading on pupil achievement as the Deputy Head of Sixth Form.
 More recently, he held the position of Head of Sixth Form overseeing the school's co-curricular A-Level and International Baccalaureate programme.